 Not as glamorous as the queen or as famous as the worker bee, drones aren't around for long but they have a very important job

-It's the end of summer and the colony is gearing up for winter - workers are gathering the last ivy nectar and doing a little tidying up.
-This includes male honeybees (drones).
+At the end of summer, a honeybee colony gears up for winter - workers are gathering the last ivy nectar and doing a little tidying up.
+This includes the male honeybees - the drones.
 The workers are pushing them out of the hive and refusing to let them back in.
 Sadly, they'll die within a few days.

 But what was their purpose in the hive and why aren't they wanted now?
 Sex (or more accurately, reproduction) is the key!

 Looking with human eyes, the drone's lifecycle is fascinating and perhaps rather shocking.
-From the honeybee's point of view, it' is an evolutionary masterstroke
+From the honeybee's point of view, it's an evolutionary masterstroke

 To be able to swarm in the first place though, the colony needs to produce a new egg laying queen - a replacement for the old queen who will soon fly away.
 The hive does this by feeding a female larva with super-rich food.
 This high-calorie, high-protein diet develops an adult queen in about 2 weeks.
 A few days after she has emerged, the young queen will leave her hive and look for a mate on the wing.